-What Can a Handyman Do in Palm Coast, Florida?
+What Can a Handyman Do Without a License in Palm Coast, Florida?

 In Palm Coast (Flagler County), Florida does not issue a general “handyman license.”
 Instead, Florida regulates construction contracting through DBPR, and most “contractor” work requires a state license unless it falls under a narrow handyman-type exemption (minor, non-structural work that does not require a building permit).
 Florida’s commonly-cited handyman threshold is $500 including labor and materials for jobs that do NOT require a permit and do NOT involve regulated trades (electrical/plumbing/HVAC/roofing).